The Soroptimist Club in Stafford has been active for over 80 years.

-We are a lively club with more than 30 members – not only from Stafford, but also Stone, Penkridge, Eccleshall and surrounding areas.
-We come from all walks of life, but inevitably there are many members with backgrounds in health, education and business.
+We are a lively club with more than 30 members – not only from Stafford, but also from Stone, Penkridge, Eccleshall and surrounding areas.
+We come from all walks of life, and many of our members have backgrounds in health, education and business.

-Once a month we have a meal at the Moat House (voluntary), normally followed by a speaker.
-Topics range from the fun (taking part in Britain’s Got Talent), to the thought-provoking (dealing with the ‘Lad Culture’ in higher education).
-Of course we focus on those topics that are very relevant to our central purpose, which is improving the lives of women and girls.
+On the first Tuesday of each month we have a meal at around 6.15 pm (attendance is voluntary) and the meal is normally followed by a speaker.
+Topics range from the fun to the thought-provoking and of course we focus on those topics that are very relevant to our central purpose, which is improving the lives of women and girls.
 We have ongoing interests in such things as violence against women, both local and worldwide, domestic abuse, women in prison, teenage mothers, trafficking, to name but a few.
-See Our Projects for more details.

 The second meeting of the month is normally devoted to the business of the Club – organising our activities, briefing members about what’s going on in the Soroptimist world, etc. For more information about what we do, see the section ‘Our Projects’.